tayfunka/aircraft_production_app/README.md

 #### Incomplete Requirements
 - Unit testing.
 - Using datatables for listing pages.
-- Server-side datatable usage.
-- Using asynchronous structures on the front-end (e.g., Ajax, fetch).

 ### Extra Note

 A domain named `tayfunkarakavuz.me` was acquired for that app purpose but never used.
 Instead I decided to use Elastic IP address: `51.20.173.125`

-### Conclusion

-You have successfully set up and started the Aircraft Production App.
-You can now explore the application and its features.